Rosekrans Hoffman: Education

 She recovered sufficiently to attend Denton School District 136, graduating from Denton High School in 1945.
-She studied art at the University of Nebraska-Lincoln where she was “strongly influenced” by her teacher, the muralist and painter Kady Faulkner.
+She studied art at the University of Nebraska where she was “strongly influenced” by her teacher, the muralist and painter Kady Faulkner.
 She was a member of Delta Phi Delta, a national art honorary society.
 She gained a Bachelor of Fine Arts in 1948, after which she took graduate work at Penn State.

 Personal life

 In 1949 she married Mervyn L Cadwallader in Lancaster, Nebraska.
 They moved to California so that he could complete his PhD in history at the University of California, Berkeley.
 She spent her time painting, and studying with Japanese-American painter, photographer and printmaker Yasuo Kuniyoshi.
 In 1952 they were living on Hall Street, Brooklyn, New York.

 By 1955 she and Cadwallader had divorced and she married Robert Hoffman in New York City.
 They bonded over a shared love of jazz.
 During this period she wrote “a lot of letters” to the City Council encouraging them to make buildings more accessible.
 About this endeavor she said, “So many buildings were built without access by ramp or rail for the handicapped.
 I think it was the feeling of those times that the handicapped should be put away out of sight.”
 In an interview from 1978 she "takes credit" for initiating a change in the city's views on accessibility.

 In the early 1970s they built a home in West Haven, Connecticut which they shared with a pet cat, Boy, who appeared in many of her illustrations.

 After Robert's retirement in 1991 they moved to Lincoln, Nebraska where she became active in local community life.
 She was a member of Denton Community Historical Society (DCHS), and a supporter of the Nebraska Literary Heritage Association, the Junior League of Lincoln, Lincoln City Public Library's Heritage Room and the University Place Art Center (now Lux Center for the Arts).

 When Robert died in 1999, she moved to a nursing home in David City, Nebraska.